anantjain-xyz/anantjain.dev/_posts/effective-startup-ctos/index.md

 Measuring your performance as a Startup CTO at a Seed/Series A startup is a unique challenge.
 As the CTO[1], you're typically a founder driving direction and growth by talking to users and building something they want.
 You're both an individual contributor writing code every day and a "line Engineering Manager" directly responsible for the engineering team's management.
 While there are multiple career frameworks out there[2], ladders for individual contributors or engineering managers don’t capture this hybrid role.

-After leading multiple teams and organizations at Brex, when I returned to startups, I wanted to adapt the engineering career path we had to a CTO role.
-I always appreciated the way we structured the role of engineering leadership and wanted to emulate some of those value functions in my future roles.
+After leading teams at Brex, I wanted to adapt the engineering career path to a CTO role.
+I admired our engineering leadership structure and wanted to emulate it in future roles.

 The following is the rubric spanning five areas that I have been using in my own role — numerous other Seed/Series A CTOs I've talked to about this topic have found it tremendously useful too: